Ilaris Side Effects

 Applies to canakinumab: subcutaneous powder for solution

-Along with its needed effects, canakinumab (the active ingredient contained in Ilaris) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by canakinumab (the active ingredient contained in Ilaris).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking canakinumab:More common
+If any of the following side effects occur while taking canakinumab, check with your doctor or nurse immediately:More common

 - Body aches or pain